ropensci-archive/convertr/README.md

 # convertr

 An R package for converting things to other things.
-Not on cran but hopefully can be installed using:
+The package is not on cran but can be installed using:

 ```
 install.packages("devtools")